amiyaal/EnglishCoursesForZoologists/index.md

-## Courses given in English for Zoology Students
+## Courses given in English for Zoology Students in Israel

 This list includes programs and courses given in English that may be relevant to foreign students: